59 Health Symptoms You Should Never Ignore

 Shortness of breath

 You should expect to be huffing and puffing after working out.
-But if you become breathless while doing non-stressful, everyday activities, there could be a problem with your heart or lungs.
+But if you become breathless while doing everyday activities, there could be a problem with your heart or lungs.
 According to the American Lung Association, shortness of breath is associated with chronic conditions like asthma, tuberculosis, pulmonary edema, fibrosis, lung cancer, heart disease, and obesity.
-As for acute conditions, the list includes heart attack or heart failure, pulmonary embolism, Guillain-Barré syndrome, anemia, pneumonia, an allergic reaction, and even carbon monoxide poisoning.
+It’s also linked to some acute conditions, such as heart attack or heart failure, pulmonary embolism, Guillain-Barré syndrome, anemia, pneumonia, an allergic reaction, and even carbon monoxide poisoning.
 The list of possibilities is long, but what you should do is clear.
 Don’t take breathing problems lightly, especially if you’re also experiencing other troubling symptoms.
 Just go see a doctor—possibly right away.
-Here are 7 other signs of lung cancer you might be ignoring.

 Coughing up or vomiting blood